 Scholarships are paid directly to the postsecondary institution of enrollment and not to the student.
 In order for KCS to pay an awarded scholarship, the awardee must attend an institution in the KCS Postsecondary Network (unless unusual circumstances have led KCS to grant an exception to the requirement to attend an institution in the KCS Postsecondary Network).
-The institutions that are part of the KCS Postsecondary Network are listed at the end of these Program Guidelines.
+The institutions that are part of the KCS Postsecondary Network are listed at the end of these Program Guidelines and on the KCS official website.